elchin-jafar/holbertonschool-shell/io_redirections_and_filters/README.md

 22 - show all users and sort them by users <br />
 23 - find empty files and dirs and write only names not path <br />
 24 - find all gif files and list only file names per line per file <br />
-25 - take first letter of every line and put them together
+25 - take first letter of every line and put them together <br />
+26 - list lines of log file and find 11 host who requested most